trinodb/trino/docs/src/main/sphinx/client/jdbc.rst

                                                                   TrustStore is selected.
 For macOS, the ``KeychainStore`` TrustStore is selected.
                                                                   For other OSes, the default Java TrustStore is loaded.
                                                                   The TrustStore specification can be overridden using ``SSLTrustStoreType``.
+``hostnameInCertificate``                                         Expected hostname in the certificate presented by the Trino server.
+Only applicable with full SSL verification enabled.
 ``KerberosRemoteServiceName``                                     Trino coordinator Kerberos service name.
 This parameter is
                                                                   required for Kerberos authentication.
 ``KerberosPrincipal``                                             The principal to use when authenticating to the Trino coordinator.